-Nursing staff is constantly present on all of our obstetrics units, including the Labor and Delivery Unit, Mother Baby Units, the Newborn Nurseries, and the Neonatal Intensive Care Unit (NICU).
+Nursing staff is constantly present on all of our obstetrics units including the Labor and Delivery Suite, Mother Baby Unit, Newborn Nursery, and the Neonatal Intensive Care Unit (NICU).
 They work closely with the doctors and other members of the healthcare team.
 Our nursing team includes the Patient Care Director (PCD), Clinical Nurse Manager, and clinical registered nurses (RNs).
 The Patient Care Director is responsible for the supervision of all nursing care on a particular unit or units.